pioneers/website/software/robot_api.md

 **gamepad** Controller

-**int** Type of data than can hold only integers.
+**integer (int)** Type of data than can hold only integers.
 Fractional numbers will be truncated to integer

-**integer** Type of data than can hold only integers.
-Fractional numbers will be truncated to integer

 **LED** Light emitting diode or a tiny light bulb

 **limit switch**  Device that delivers information to the robot.
 Limit switches are like buttons and report whether they have been pressed or not.

 **line follower** Device that delivers information to the robot.
-A Line follower is like a simple that detects only how reflective the surface in front of it is.
+A Line follower is a sensor that detects only how reflective the surface in front of it is.

 **motor** Powerful device that converts electrical power to rotation.

-**param** Short for parameter.
-Values that are given to a function when called.
+**paramameters (params)** Values that are given to a function when called.
 For example, `my_function(parameter1, parameter2)`

 **PID** Short for Proporitional Integral Differntial.
 Process for maintaining a sensor value.
 Similar to cruise control.